 The piston ring issue on the Altima ultimately spurred a recall campaign, though the Sentra didn’t see similar action.

 Subaru EE20 (Boxer Diesel)

 The Subaru EE20 Diesel was supposed to be a complete innovation of the famed Boxer engine that Subaru fans already loved.
 This diesel engine was released in the Forester and Outback models and was advertised with lower emissions (38% fewer hydrocarbons and 60% lower carbon monoxide) over the competitive gasoline engine on the same models.

 As the urban drivers found out, their catalytic converters weren’t being purged as regularly as the engineers planned, and converters soon plugged and needed replacing.
-The aftermarket tried to get around the problem by adding performance chips, but that opened a Pandora’s box that also caused the direct fuel injection to make holes in the engine pistons.
+The aftermarket tried to get around the problem by adding performance chips, but that opened a Pandora’s box of issues that also caused the direct fuel injection to make holes in the engine pistons.

 The Mitsubishi 4G54B had a lot of promise but failed to deliver the goods.
 It sounded great on paper; it featured computer-controlled fuel injection and a single turbocharger, but it was hard to tune for more power and was prone to head gasket failures.
-Two fuel injectors behind the throttle body provided fuel for the engine, but this positioning showed trouble with equal distribution to all cylinders.
+Two fuel injectors behind the throttle body provided fuel for the engine, but this positioning had trouble with equal distribution to all cylinders.